-Cornflower- Mauve - Centaurea cyanus (pincushion.
+Cornflower- Deep Pink - Centaurea cyanus (pincushion.
 Batchelor buttons)

 This delightful annual cornflower grows to at least 90cm.
 The plants have an upright habit with long grey/green leaves and produce tall mauve double flowers.
 It is the perfect plant for cottage gardens, wildflower gardens, beds and borders.
 It is an excellent cut flower or dried flower, holding its colour.
 Cornflowers attract bees, butterflies and other beneficial insects to the garden.